cartersm/RAFinder/Android/RAFinder/androidDevREADME.md

     - ** *model* **.
 All models required by the app.
 These are, for the most part, POJOs.
       - ** *person* **.
 The hierarchy of models specific to people.
       - ** *reshall* ** The hierarchy of models specific to Residence Halls, mostly the Hall Roster view.
   - **JSSEProvider, GmailSender**.
-Used to send anonomyous feedback via a dedicated Gmail account.
+Used to send anonymous feedback via a dedicated Gmail account.
   - ** *edu.rosehulman.rafinder (dev)* **.
 Same package structure as the main root package; contains java sources unique to the dev build.
     - **ConfigKeys**.
 This is the only file that differs between the two environments.
   - ** *edu.rosehulman.rafinder (prod)* **.
 Same package structure as the main root package; contains java sources unique to the prod build.